-The primary goal of all orthodontics can be essentially boiled down to moving a tooth or teeth to a better position.
-While seemingly simple and straightforward, there is a reason why orthodontics is a specialty as it can get very complicated.
+The primary goal of all orthodontics can be essentially boiled down to moving a tooth or teeth to an idealized position.
+While seemingly simple and straightforward, it can get very complicated.
 The teeth, gums, and jaws must be in harmony to work appropriately in order to last a lifetime.
-If teeth are occluding non harmoniously, it will lead to many potentially debilitating problems over time.
+If teeth are contacting dysfunctionally, it can lead to many potentially debilitating problems over time.
 Here are a few goals of orthodontic treatment:

 - Correct Malocclusion – As a general rule of thumb, when the teeth are in the correct position they last longer.
-When teeth are in the natural position they were originally designed to be in, the posterior teeth protect the anterior teeth and vise versa during chewing and tearing.
-When the teeth are not correctly protecting each other it can lead to excessive wear, fracture, problems in the temporomandibular joint (TMJ) and collapse of the vertical dimension of occlusion (VDO).
+When teeth are in the idealized position, the posterior teeth protect the anterior teeth and vise versa during function.
+When the teeth are not correctly protecting each other, it can lead to excessive wear, fracture, problems in the temporomandibular joint (TMJ) as well as collapse of the vertical dimension of occlusion (VDO).

-- Improve Esthetics – This is typically the primary reason most people seek orthodontic treatment.
-Spacing and crowding both can be unaesthetic, so even if the malocclusion isn’t severe, people can still seek orthodontic treatment to reposition teeth in a more aesthetically pleasing fashion.
+- Improve Esthetics – This is typically the primary reason most people seek orthodontic treatment: straight teeth.
+Spacing and crowding can both be unaesthetic, so even if the malocclusion isn’t severe, people will still seek orthodontic treatment to reposition teeth in a more aesthetically pleasing fashion.

 - Optimally Position Teeth for Restorative Work – When there is insufficient or excessive space for restorative work such as crowns or implants, teeth need to be repositioned for the best outcome.
-An instance where this is relevant is when a back tooth is extracted in the past and over time a tooth The surface of the tooth that is between teeth and is closest to the midline. or The surface of the tooth that is between the teeth and is furthest away from the midline. to the gap have drifted into space of the extracted tooth.
-In order to replace the extracted tooth, there needs to be enough space to place a prosthetic in which case orthodontics is required to move teeth to gain space.
+An instance where this is relevant is when teeth shift into the space of a previously extracted tooth.
+There needs to be adequate space to replace the missing tooth.
+If the adjacted teeth have drifted too much, orthodontics is required to move teeth to recapture that space.

 What is the Ideal Occlusion?

-The ideal occlusion is a concept of harmonious contact between the teeth of the upper and lower jaw that supports the skeletal structures and joints, protects the teeth during regular excessive use, and is aesthetically pleasing.
-Due to the variance in humans, there is no cookie cutter occlusion that is ideal for everyone.
-Instead the aim is to give each individual their own ideal occlusion.
+The ideal occlusion is a concept of harmonious contact between the teeth of the upper and lower jaw that supports the skeletal structures and joints, protects the teeth during regular use, and is aesthetically pleasing.
+Due to the variance in humans, there is no cookie-cutter occlusion that is ideal for everyone.
+Instead, the aim is to give each individual their own ideal bite.
 While the specifics will vary from provider to provider, here are a few things dentists and orthodontists are looking for:

 - Approximately 20% overbite.
 The maxillary incisors should cover about 20% of the mandibular incisors when biting down.